eshork/go-mongoid/README.md

 # Target features (for v1)

 - Uses Go structs as the primary document interface - ie, build your own custom document definitions using native syntax
-  - Supports all native Go data-types as document field-types
+  - Supports builtin Go data-types as document field-types
-  - Supports custom field data-types (nyi - some initial work already done, but api needs firming up)
+  - Supports custom structs as document field-types (embedded documents)
-  - Supports generic Go maps as dynamic field-types
+  - Supports maps and slices/arrays as dynamic field-types
+  - Supports custom field data-types
+- Default values for new document objects
 - Change tracking - identify which fields have been altered since new object creation or since loading from the database, as well as the previous values

-- Default values for new document objects

 - Atomic updates - only changed fields are written to the datastore during save operations, same as Ruby Mongoid
 - Query builder interface - concatenate method calls to dynamically build queries
   - Save and recall query Scopes (as well as default scopes per ModelType)